 If you are a registered foster carer you can have a special library card, in addition to any individual card that you already have.
 Just bring your social worker letter with you to the library to join.

 - You can borrow up to 20 books as well as other resources.

 - There are no hire charges to borrow audio books.

 - There are no fines for late book returns.

 - There are no charges for requesting books.

 Join the library

-- join the library when you register a birth.
+You can join the libary online or fill in a form at a library or join when you register a birth.

 If you are aged under 16, we will need the name and address of a parent, guardian or carer and some proof of identification for this person.